chefspec/fauxhai/README.md

 ### Disabling Fetching from Github

-On environments that does not have access to the internet, you can disable fetching fauxhai data from github as follow:
+On environments that does not have access to the internet, you can disable fetching Fauxhai data from GitHub as follow:

 ```ruby
 require 'chefspec'